 - Not too sweet.
 These muffins are light, tender, and not-too-sweet.

 - Canned Pumpkin.
-You’ll need one (15-ounce) can of pumpkin for these muffins.
-Be sure to use canned pumpkin and not a can of pumpkin pie filling.
-They’re usually next to each other on the shelf.
+You need one (15-ounce) can of pumpkin for these muffins.
+Be sure to use canned pumpkin–sometimes it’s labeled pumpkin puree– and not a can of pumpkin pie filling.
+The only ingredient should be pumpkin.

-Love pumpkin chocolate chip muffins?
+Pumpkin Chocolate Chip: Love pumpkin chocolate chip muffins?
 I got you!
-Simply stir chocolate chips into the batter after mixing.
+Stir chocolate chips into the batter after mixing.
 Since this recipe makes 24 pumpkin muffins, I often stir in chocolate chips into half the batch.
-I fill my first pan and then add about 1/2 cup of chocolate chips to the remaining batter.
+I fill my first pan and then add about ½ cup of chocolate chips to the remaining batter.
 Then I sprinkle a few chocolate chips on top of each muffin.

 Easy Pumpkin Muffins